 Focusing on current developments in the English language and in English language teaching

 Examining a variety of significant literary figures and movements from the Anglo-Saxon period to the present day

 Providing insight into issues and events that have influenced the contemporary world using a thematic approach

 A programme designed soley for students currently studying at one of the member universities of the International Alliance of Research Universities (IARU)

-Tackling questions and problems that shape politics in the modern world
+Tackling the vital issues that shape politics in the modern world with a regional focus

-This is an exciting and dynamic, highly intensive two-week course for experienced ELT (English Language Teaching) professionals from a wide range of teaching backgrounds.
+An exciting and dynamic course for experienced ELT (English Language Teaching) professionals from a wide range of teaching backgrounds

 Offering one-week seminars for members of the clergy, theologians and teachers of religious education